1908 French Grand Prix

 The 1908 French Grand Prix was a Grand Prix motor race held at Dieppe on 7 July 1908.

+The race was won by Christian Lautenschlager driving a Mercedes.

 Formula Changes

 The race was run under a new formula agreed in Ostend in 1907.
 There was no fuel consumption limit, but the cars had a minimum weight of 1100 kilograms, and a maximum cylinder bore of 155 millimetres.

 This formula differed from the regulations in place for the American Vanderbilt Cup series, which discouraged American manufacturers from entering the race.
 Lewis Strang drove the single American entrant, the Thomas Flyer.
 D. Napier & Son cars were disqualified from the race due to their use of Rudge-Whitworth center locking hubs, which the organizers believed were unsafe.